-- 0300 123 6644 - www.sexualhealthwarwickshire.nhs.uk - 10 tips to support children with autism through puberty, adolescence and beyond by Davida Hartman blog.jkp.com/2014/04/10-tips-to-support-children-with-autism-through-pubertyadolescence-and-beyond - An exceptional children's guide to touch by Hunter Manasco is a child-friendly picture book that explains how to tell the difference between acceptable and inappropriate touch. - Making sense of sex: A forthright guide to sex, puberty and relationships for people with Asperger's Syndrome by Sarah Attwood.
+- 10 tips to support children with autism through puberty, adolescence and beyond by Davida Hartman blog.jkp.com/2014/04/10-tips-to-support-children-with-autism-through-puberty-adolescence-and-beyond - An exceptional children's guide to touch by Hunter Manasco is a child-friendly picture book that explains how to tell the difference between acceptable and inappropriate touch. - Making sense of sex: A forthright guide to sex, puberty and relationships for people with Asperger's Syndrome by Sarah Attwood.
 This is a good book with information about relationships and sex that would suit people who need very clear information.